-.21 The appropriate pre-job planning, including traffic control plans, should be completed before work begins.
+- .21 The appropriate pre-job planning, including traffic control plans, should be completed before work begins. - .22 Upon arriving at the work area all of the advanced warning signs should be installed beginning at the point farthest away from the work area and proceeding toward the work area. - .23 If traffic control plan used requires a flagger, he should assume his position at this time at the approximate location shown on the plan. - .24 The foreman, or someone appointed by him/her, should then drive through the work area after the installation of traffic control and before work begins to determine if adequate sight distance for the drivers exists and that the traffic control has been properly installed. - .25 Cones or other types of channeling devices should then be installed. - .26 The work vehicles may be moved into place on the shoulder or roadway as required.
+Support vehicles shall be positioned where they do not pose an increased risk to the job site or citizens. - .27 Upon completion of work, all work vehicles should be moved off the shoulder or roadway. - .28 All cones or other channeling devices should be picked up in reverse order of placement. - .29 Bring in the flagger(s). - .210 Remove all advanced warning signs beginning with the sign closest to the work area and moving toward the farthest sign.

-- .22 Upon arriving at the work area all of the advanced warning signs should be installed beginning at the point farthest away from the work area and proceeding toward the work area. - .23 If traffic control plan used requires a flagger, he should assume his position at this time at the approximate location shown on the plan. - .24 The foreman, or someone appointed by him/her, should then drive through the work area after the installation of traffic control and before work begins to determine if adequate sight distance for the drivers exists and that the traffic control has been properly installed. - .25 Cones or other types of channeling devices should then be installed. - .26 The work vehicles may be moved into place on the shoulder or roadway as required.
-Support vehicles shall be positioned where they do not pose an increased risk to the job site or citizens. - .27 Upon completion of work, all work vehicles should be moved off the shoulder or roadway. - .28 All cones or other channeling devices should be picked up in reverse order of placement. - .29 Bring in the flagger(s). - .210 Remove all advanced warning signs beginning with the sign closest to the work area and moving toward the farthest sign. - .211 Always remove, cover or lay down unnecessary and inappropriate signs when leaving the job site.
+- .211 Always remove, cover or lay down unnecessary and inappropriate signs when leaving the job site.
 Never leave lane closure signs in place when the lane has been reopened. - .212 As a minimum, orange safety cones shall be placed at the left front and left rear of City of Tulsa vehicles that are one ton or more in weight, while parked at any location other than the equipment storage site or a fueling station.

-.31 Employees who are required to work within or establish traffic control throughout the job site shall be trained annually in this policy and any applicable department established policies and procedures.
+- .31 Employees who are required to work within or establish traffic control throughout the job site shall be trained annually in this policy and any applicable department established policies and procedures. - .32 Employees operating as Flaggers shall undergo initial training to ensure they are competent in proper flagging operations and that training shall be refreshed annually.